||Objective Impact on Sleep and Daytime Functioning of Sleep Restriction Therapy: a Brief Behavioural Intervention for Persistent Insomnia.

 Peer reviewed publications:

-The research paper fromthis study has been cited over 50 times.
+The research paper from this study has been cited over 70 times.

-This work has helped us understand the therapeutic action of SR, potential adverse effects and how to deliver treatment in a safe and effective manner.
+- This work has helped us understand the therapeutic action of sleep restriction therapy, potential adverse effects and how to deliver treatment in a safe and effective manner.